-not sensitive and rate as low (index rating > 0.000281452 and <= 5.990581464), Moderately Low (index rating > 5.990581465 and <= 28.66695351), Moderate (rating index > 28.66695352 and <= 114.5087057), Moderately High (rating index > 114.5087058 and <= 439.4639675), High (rating index > 439.4639676 and <= 1669.587067), or extremely fragile (rating index > 1669.587068 and <= 6326.236816).

 Interpretation Description:

 Soil Sensitivity defines how vulnerable a soil is to nutrient runoff.
 When used in soil survey the index assesses the inherent soil condition.
 Depending on a soils’ inherent characteristics and the climate, soils can vary from highly resistant, or stable, to those that are vulnerable and extremely sensitive to nutrient runoff.
 A soils sensitivity can change over time due to climate change and changes in site characteristics, and thus soil sensitivity will change.
 Under stress, soil sensitive soils can degrade to a new altered state which may be less or unfavorable to nutrient runoff.
 To assess the soil sensitivity of the soil, vulnerability indicators to sensitivity processes (mostly erosion) are used.
 The minimum dataset of indicators of soil sensitivity are as follows: